 - During this meeting, it will be decided whether to start the club.
 Anyone from the school community can attend the meeting.

 If the outcome of the meeting is to start a parent club:

 - The people at the meeting must appoint an interim committee.

 - The interim committee must adopt and fill out the

-- The committee must get their constitution approved by the Minister of Education.
+- The committee must get its constitution approved by the Minister of Education.

 email@example.com or mail to: